What is Stepdancing?

 Since 2006, we have also run a Stepdance Day in the summer, which is a magnet for dancers from all over the region, and includes informal dancing and competitions.
 See HERE for details about Stepdance Day and of events past.

 Outside East Anglia, you are most likely to find stepdancing in Devon – the Dartmoor Pixies are a good contact point, featuring Jason Rice in their line-up, and the Dartmoor Folk Festival includes workshops and a competition.
-There are now pockets of people who are researching and learned traditional stepping – Kent / Sussex / Hampshire being a current hotbed of interest.
+There are also pockets of people who are researching and learning traditional stepping – Kent / Sussex / Hampshire.
 The research organisation Instep has a website in development which should be helpful in finding such groups around the country.

-Aside from that, most north country clogging is found in folk circles, and there are plenty of opportunities to learn Lancashire and north east clogging styles: a good starting point to find your local teachers or teams would be to look at your local folk magazine or telephone the English Folk Dance and Song Society (020 745 2206).
+Aside from that, most north country clogging is found in folk circles, and there are plenty of opportunities to learn Lancashire and north east clogging styles: a good starting point to find your local teachers or teams would be to look at your local folk magazine (see LINKS page) or contact the English Folk Dance and Song Society (EFDSS).

 To receive information about Stepdancing events, do sign up for our newsletter: please click here.
 You can unsubscribe at any time.